Bitcoin's star backers, dip buyers help cryptos recover

 Milko Markov, an independent London-based trader, said he had been buying ether.

-Additional reporting by Tom Westbrook in Singapore, Alun John in Hong Kong; Editing by Kim Coghill and Toby Chopra
+Additional reporting by Tom Westbrook and Vidya Ranganathan in Singapore, Alun John in Hong Kong; Editing by Kim Coghill, Toby Chopra and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.